-The city is also an avenue for the growth of Science and Technology and harbours several societies aimed at the proliferation of such.
-The Aryabhatta Science and Technology Society is one among such groups, which aims at the overall growth of the poor and downtrodden through the application of science.
+The city is also an avenue for the growth of science and technology and harbours several societies aimed at the proliferation of such.
+The Aryabhatta Science and Technology Society is one amongst such groups, which aim at the overall growth of the poor and downtrodden through the application of science.
 Rajahmundry also has many temples inside the city limits.
-Some of them are popular centres of worship attracting numerous devotees year in and year out.
-The Sri Kotilingeswara Temple and the Sri Bala Tripura Sundari Temple are prime examples of such.
-The ISKCON Temple, also known as Gouthami Ghat is another significant centre of pilgrimage for devotees.
+Some of them are popular centres of worship, attracting numerous devotees year in and year out.
+The Sri Kotilingeshwara Temple and the Sri Bala Tripura Sundari Temple are prime examples of such.
+The ISKCON Temple, also known as Gowthami Ghat, is another significant centre of pilgrimage for devotees.

 How To Reach Rajahmundry

 Rajahmundry is well connected to the rest of the country through rail and road, being the cultural capital of the state of former Andhra Pradesh.
 The Rajahmundry Airport has only limited domestic services, which in turn connect it to the cities of Chennai, Madurai, Vijayawada, Bangalore and Hyderabad.

 The temperature is mostly hot and humid, with summer temperatures rising to unbearable levels.
 Average temperatures during summer range from 34 to 48 degrees Celsius, rising up to as much as 51 degrees Celsius.
 The coolest time of the year would be during December and January, which would be the best time to visit Rajahmundry.